Discover the story of Zagreb’s esteemed music institution and one of PARMA Recordings’ frequented recording venues.

 How do you envision the future coexistence between the Academy and a recording company?

 Lešnik: The possibilities are vast.
-In Zagreb, particularly good area for extending the already-existing collaboration is the international competitions taking place here regularly.
+In Zagreb, a particularly good area for extending the already-existing collaboration is the international competitions taking place here regularly.
 For instance, recording projects of international competition winners produced and/or distributed by an esteemed record company, or participation of renowned music producers in our educational process, are all good examples of potential Music Academy and recording company synergy.